anflopezoc/playlistAPI/Backend-homework/README.md

 Users can register on this API to create and manage their music playlists.
 Plus: additionally, users can query the Deezer API to search information for an artist.

-## What is the technology used in this API?
+## What is the technologies used in this API?
 This API has created in NodeJS Javascript with the Express JS framework NodeJS, MariaDB(MySQL) and Sequelize ORM for database, Mocha-Chai for testing and Swagger (APi 3.0) documentation.

 ## How to init the API?